Flooding feared as heavy rain and strong gusts hit parts of UK

 Heavy downpours and strong gusts could bring flooding and disruption to parts of England and Wales on Thursday.

-A yellow warning for rain across the West Midlands, South Wales and south-west England from 3am to 2pm forecasts that some places could be drenched by 20-30mm of rain, according to the Met Office.
+A yellow warning for rain is in place across the West Midlands, South Wales and south-west England until 2pm with some places forecast to see 20-30mm of rain, according to the Met Office.

 The warning states: “A band of heavy rain and squally winds will move east across South Wales and south-west England early on Thursday morning, with further heavy rain at times until early afternoon.